bupstash-repository

 This directory is not used when the repository is configured for storage engines other than "Dir" storage.

-Contains the the storage engine specification, which allows storage of data chunks
+Contains the JSON storage engine specification, which allows storage of data chunks

 The hash tree structure